-If you need financial help, Milledgeville Cares has “Request for Assistance” forms available just below on this site (and they are reproduceable), and in paper form at the Baldwin County Jail, the Milledgeville City Water Department, and the Department of Family and Children Services.
+Milledgeville Cares has “Request for Assistance” forms available for download HERE, and in paper form at the Baldwin County Jail, the Milledgeville City Water Department, and the Department of Family and Children Services.
 Complete the form and mail it back to Milledgeville Cares.
 Due to their unusual situation, you must wear gloves and a face mask to pick up a form at the Baldwin County Jail.

 Parenting and Family